 The Compensation Committee has primary responsibility for setting and approving the compensation of our chief executive officer and reviewing, approving and recommending to our board of directors, compensation for our other NEOs in a manner that is effective and consistent with our overall executive compensation strategy.
 As part of that responsibility, the Compensation Committee reviews on an individual basis the performance of our NEOs.
-As part of its process for reviewing the performance of our NEOs for 2018, the Compensation Committee considered the recommendations of our chief executive officer, with respect to the compensation of our NEOs.
+As part of its process for reviewing the performance of our NEOs for 2020, the Compensation Committee considered the recommendations of our chief executive officer, with respect to the compensation of our NEOs.

 The Compensation Committee typically reviews compensation levels for our NEOs near the beginning of each calendar year in determining base salaries and budgeted amounts for total compensation for the new fiscal year, and then meets again following the end of such fiscal year to review the Company's and the NEOs' actual performance, at which time it makes determinations with respect to adjustments to base salary, annual cash and equity bonuses and our long-term equity incentive program.
-As part of its annual review of the compensation paid to our NEOs, the Compensation Committee typically considers a number of factors in determining or structuring compensation, including the nature of the executive's job and the responsibilities related thereto, the executive's job performance compared to goals and objectives established for the Company and the executive at the beginning of the year, the experience level of the executive in his or her current position, the compensation levels of competitive jobs within our peer group (as defined below), our financial performance and financial condition, the execution of our investment and financing strategy, the impact of compensation determinations on our budgeted operating expense ratios and certain other quantitative and qualitative factors.
+As part of its annual review of the compensation paid to our NEOs, the Compensation Committee typically considers a number of factors in determining or structuring compensation, including the nature of the executive's job and the responsibilities related thereto, the executive's job performance compared to goals and objectives established for the Company and the executive at the beginning of the year, the experience level of the executive in his or her current position, the compensation levels of compensation determinations on our budgeted operating expense ratios and certain other quantitative and qualitative factors.
 These factors described above may vary from year to year in importance to, and usage by, the Compensation Committee, depending upon market conditions, corporate priorities and individual circumstances.

-The Compensation Committee engaged FTI to provide advice regarding the executive compensation program for our senior management team and board of directors, including analysis and recommendations regarding (1) base salaries, annual bonuses, including the mix of cash and equity, and long-term incentive compensation for our executive management team, (2) the director compensation program for independent members of our board of directors, and (3) other matters as requested by the Compensation Committee.
-The Compensation Committee also engaged Pay Governance, a compensation consulting firm, to report to the Compensation Committee on the setting of certain annual bonus targets for our NEOs.
-FTI and Pay Governance report directly to the Compensation Committee and they have not performed, and do not currently provide, any other services to management or the Company.
+From 2016 to July 2019, the Compensation Committee engaged FTI to provide advice regarding the executive compensation program for our senior management team and board of directors, including analysis and recommendations regarding (1) base salaries, annual bonuses, including the mix of cash and equity, and long-term incentive compensation for our executive management team, (2) the director compensation program for independent members of our board of directors, and (3) other matters as requested by the Compensation Committee.
+From 2018, the Compensation Committee also engaged Pay Governance, a compensation consulting firm, to report to the Compensation Committee on the setting of certain annual bonus targets for our NEOs.
+In July 2019, the Compensation Committee replaced FTI with Pay Governance as its primary compensation consultant.
+Pay Governance was also engaged by the Compensation Committee in March 2021 to ascertain the benefits of adopting a DEIJ policy as well as proposing various performance standards related to the promotion of such policy as it relates to the composition of the members of the Company's board of directors and leadership team against which annual CEO and the other NEOs' compensation would be evaluated by the board of directors.

 As part of the annual review of compensation payable to each of our NEOs, the Compensation Committee typically considers the compensation practices and levels at other companies that it deems generally comparable in structure and strategy.
-For 2018, this consideration was based on an October 2018 FTI report that includes other internally managed mortgage REITs or specialty-finance or renewable energy companies with market capitalizations ranging from approximately \$0.6 billion to \$2.3 billion as compared to our market capitalization at the same time of approximately \$1.1 billion.
+For 2020, this consideration was based on a July 2019 Pay Governance peer group development report that included other internally managed mortgage REITs or specialty-finance or renewable energy companies with market capitalizations ranging from approximately \$0.7 billion to \$2.3 billion as compared to our market capitalization at the same time of approximately \$1.9 billion.
 We sometimes refer to this group as our "peer group" for purposes of determining compensation.